 Allaah says (interpretation of the meaning): but if they had done what they were told, it would have been better for them, and would have strengthened their (Faith) [al-Nisa 4:66], i.e., it would have strengthened them in their adherence to the Truth.

 This is clear, for how can you expect steadfastness on the part of those who are too lazy to do righteous deeds when fitnah raises its ugly head and calamity increases?
 But Allaah will guide those who believe and do righteous deeds by their faith to the Straight Path.
-So the Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him) used to persevere in doing righteous deeds, and the most beloved of good deeds to him were those that were continuous, even if they were small.
+So the Prophet (peace and blessings of Allaah be upon him) used to persevere in doing righteous deeds, and the most beloved of good deeds to him were those that were continuous, even if they were small.
 When his Companions started to do anything, they would persist in it, and when Aaishah (may Allaah be pleased with her) did something, she would keep it up.

 According to a hadeeth qudsi, Allaah says: My slave will keep drawing near to me with naafil acts of worship until I love him.
 (Reported by al-Bukhaari; see Fath al-Baari, 11/340).